 As a result of the Coinage Act of 1792, many gold coins were subsequently produced by the US Mint.
 The $10 Liberty Head Gold Eagle was one of them, even though it was not minted until 1838.
 The Liberty Head design that was created by the US Mint's engraver Christian Gobrecht appears on many other gold coins that were minted during this period.

 In 1866, the motto "IN GOD WE TRUST" was added to the reverse side of the coin.
 The $10 Liberty Gold Eagle therefore exists with (1866 - 1907) and without motto (1838 - 1866).

 The $10 Liberty Eagle coin was replaced by the $10 Indian Gold Eagle in 1907.

 Even though production of the Liberty Eagle gold coin lasted from 1838 to 1907, only the US Mint in Philadelphia produced this type of coin in every year during this period.

 Coins that were minted in Philadelphia in 1842 and 1850 as well as in New Orleans in 1854 exist with both small and large date engravings.

 Coins that were minted in San Francisco in 1866 exist both with and without the motto "IN GOD WE TRUST".

-Annual mintage of $10 Liberty Gold Eagles at the various US Mint branches varied between 100 coins (Philadelphia 1875) and 3,877,220 coins (Philadelphia 1881).
+Annual mintage of the Liberty Head version of the $10 Eagle coin at the various US Mint branches varied between 100 coins (Philadelphia 1875) and 3,877,220 coins (Philadelphia 1881).
 Proof coins were almost exclusively minted at the Philadelphia branch of the US Mint and proof mintage varied between 1 coin and 120 coins (1900).